-This statement is made by Colt Group Holdings Limited as the ultimate parent company of the Colt Group of Companies, which includes all the companies named above.
+This statement is made by Colt Group Holdings Limited as the ultimate parent company of the Colt Group of Companies.
 At Colt, we are committed to running our business responsibly.
 We strive to maintain the highest ethical principles and to respect human rights.
 Our Code of Business Conduct sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
 These standards extend to Colt’s suppliers, partners, agents, directors, employees and subcontractors.

 Colt is a global network, voice and data centre services provider, with over 25,600 on-net buildings spanning over 200 cities in nearly 30 countries.
 In order to provide our services, we need to procure a range of goods and services to meet our customers’ needs.

 We have a zero tolerance to slavery and human trafficking.
 We will not tolerate any such activities within our own operations or within our supply chain and are committed to taking appropriate steps to ensure that everyone who works for Colt – in any capacity, anywhere in the world – benefits from a working environment in which their fundamental rights and freedoms are respected.